LumberJack19/Clustering-basketball-players-based-on-performance/README.md

 **seasons_stats.csv**

 Over 50 performance stats,
-Here is a list of Columns in this file and their descriptions, [Glossary](https://www.basketball-reference.com/about/glossary.html)
+Here's a list of Columns in this file and their descriptions, [Glossary](https://www.basketball-reference.com/about/glossary.html)